Understanding What Is a Single Member LLC: A Quick Guide

 S Corp Election for Single Member LLC

-Despite the default classification of Single Member LLCs as disregarding entities, SMLLC owners have the option to elect for their LLC to be taxed as a corporation by filing Form 8832.
+For federal income tax purposes, a Single Member LLC is classified by default as a disregarded entity, though the owner can make an entity classification election by filing Form 8832 to have the LLC taxed as a corporation.
 This flexibility allows Single Member LLCs to choose the most advantageous tax status based on their specific financial situation and business goals.

 Electing S Corp status can provide several potential benefits for Single Member LLCs.
 One of the primary advantages is the ability to potentially reduce self-employment taxes.
 In an S Corp, the owner can be treated as an employee and receive a reasonable salary, with only the salary portion subject to employment taxes.
 Any additional profits can be taken as distributions, which are not subject to self-employment taxes.